lukas-vlcek/index_time_date/README.md

 but Simon W. says [here](https://github.com/elastic/elasticsearch/issues/20068#issuecomment-244399363):

 > I am personally convinced we should never access `_source` in an aggregation.
 I think the majority of the users do NOT understand what that means ie. decompressing the ENTIRE document to access a single field.

+I \*think\* that if Doc Values are available for the field being sorted on or aggregating on then the `_source` is not accessed.
+The comment from Simon W. above was made in connection to accessing `_source` within aggregation (for example from scripts or by other means).

 --